 Mental Health Counseling, M.A.

 Program Overview

 The Master of Arts degree in mental health counseling (MHC) prepares students to work within medical, community, and private practice settings.
-Through rigorous academic course work and clinical internship training, students learn to apply mental health approaches to contemporary practice, assessment, and treatment.
-The MHC program provides in-depth exposure to three principal approaches to counseling: psychodynamic, experiential/humanistic, and cognitive/behavioral.
+The program focuses primarily on clinical work with families and includes opportunities for working with children and adolescents.
+Through rigorous academic coursework and clinical internship training, students learn to apply mental health approaches to contemporary practice, assessment, and treatment.
+The MHC program provides in-depth exposure to three principal approaches to counseling: psychodynamic, experiential/humanistic, and cognitive/behavioral therapy.
 Each entering student cohort completes the program together as a peer support group in 21 months.
-The program focuses primarily on clinical work with adults and families.
-After 3,000 hours of supervised, postdegree experience, students are eligible to take an exam for licensure permitting private and independent practice of counseling.
+After 3,000 hours of supervised, post-degree experience, students are eligible to take an exam for licensure permitting private and independent practice of counseling.

+Mental Health Counseling, M.A.